-Mark Forstater is a film, TV, radio and audio producer as well as the author of five non-fiction books.
-His most famous film production is Monty Python and The Holy Grail, but he has also made twenty other films in a career that has lasted for over 30 years.
+Mark Forstater is a film, TV, radio and audio producer as well as the author of six non-fiction books.
+His most famous film production is Monty Python and The Holy Grail, but he has also made twenty nine other films in a career that has lasted for over 40 years.

 Mark Forstater was born in Philadelphia, USA, and moved to England in 1964 to attend Manchester University.
 After graduating from Temple University, Philadelphia in 1965 he returned to the UK and has lived in London ever since.
 After attending the London Film School he began making films in 1969.